karim1349/quinnAI-backend/README.md

 Install the required packages by running pip install -r requirements.txt.
 Run the database migrations by running python manage.py migrate.
 ## Models
 - Email : this model stores the content of the mail received from the frontend (source), and the date of creation (created_at).
-On create, it automatically sends the received "body" value to openAI's API with the following message : "generate an answer for this email : " + source.
+On create, it automatically sends the received "source" value to openAI's API with the following message : "generate an answer for this email : " + source.
 The returned data is stored (body) and sent back to the frontend.
 ## Branches
 This project has three branches: